gmoshe27/ConvertTimeZone/Readme.md

 9/6/2017 5:09:36 AM (UTC+02:00) Jerusalem 9/6/2017 2:09:36 AM
 ```

-Both functions take a DateTime or DateTime string as the first parameter, and
+Both functions take a DateTime or DateTime string as the first unnamed parameter, which
-as part of a pipeline input.
+can also be passed in as part of a pipeline.

 ```powershell
 Convert-LocalToUTC "2017-09-04 20:33:00" "Pacific Standard Time" -Verbose